So I’ve spent some time deciding whether to actually write this article or not. I’ve wondered if it would actually help any of you out there.

 Why did I need 3 bedrooms just for me?

-This is the kind of stuff I look back on and shake my head at, but hey, we were all young and dumb once, right?
+This is the kind of stuff I look back on and shake my head at, but it’s a part of my story – so I had to include it.

-As you can tell, by this point I was full speed ahead in my debt-free journey so I was doing whatever it took to finally get the massive $76,000 burden off my back.
+As you can tell, by this point I was full speed ahead in my debt-free journey.
+I was doing whatever it took to finally get the massive $76,000 burden off my back.

 I downsized to a 1 bedroom, 1 bath apartment in a good area, without the view, no pool, and no gym.